 Shamers are often codependent and insecure people.
 They tear others down to feel better about themselves.

 Blaming or shaming comes from a place of fear and desperation.
 It means someone is not owning their stuff and projecting their own insecurities and fear on someone else.

-Shame is a toxic behavior that results in codependency.
-If someone is constantly shaming and blaming you or gas lighting you, you may end up doubting your own self worth and it can take a lot of time to overcome from the trauma of the emotional abuse.
+Shame is a toxic behaviour that results in codependency.
+If someone is constantly shaming and blaming you or gaslighting you, you may end up doubting your own self-worth and it can take a lot of time to overcome from the trauma of the emotional abuse.